 How to Check Your Coverage

-If you’re an employee or employer wondering about specific therapies, follow these steps:
+If you're an employee or employer wondering about specific therapies, try these steps:

-- Review your Summary of Benefits and Coverage (SBC)-it will list “Chiropractic Services” and “Acupuncture” under the covered services table.
+- Check your Summary of Benefits and Coverage (SBC)—it lists “Chiropractic Services” and “Acupuncture” in the covered services table.

-- Check your plan’s prior authorization requirements for specialty therapies.
+- Look into your plan's prior authorization rules for specialty therapies.

-- Ask if the therapy is considered “medically necessary” for your condition, as many plans only cover it when diagnosed.
+- Ask if the therapy is “medically necessary” for your condition.
+Many plans only cover it with a formal diagnosis.

-- If you have an FSA, HSA, or HRA, you may be able to pay for acupuncture or chiropractic care with tax-free dollars even if the plan doesn’t cover it directly.
+- If you have an FSA, HSA, or HRA, you can often pay for acupuncture or chiropractic care with pre-tax dollars—even if the plan doesn't directly cover it.

 The WellthCare Approach: A New Model

-Traditional plans often leave alternative therapies underutilized because they are not tied to preventive behavior.
-At WellthCare, we are redesigning this.
-Instead of waiting for a claim, our system rewards employees for proactive health actions-including seeking early-care therapies like acupuncture or chiropractic care-by depositing free money into their WellthCare Store and Pension accounts.
+Traditional plans tend to leave alternative therapies underused because they don't tie them to preventive behavior.
+At WellthCare, we think that's a missed opportunity.
+Instead of waiting for a claim, our system rewards employees for proactive health actions—including early-care therapies like acupuncture or chiropractic—by depositing free money into their WellthCare Store and Pension accounts.

-With WellthCare, employees get $0 co-pay access to preventive care (including many alternative therapies) before touching their major medical plan.
-This means less out-of-pocket cost, fewer claims, and automatic wealth-building-a structural redesign that aligns health with financial security.
+With WellthCare, employees get $0 co-pay access to preventive care (including many alternative therapies) before their major medical plan kicks in.
+That means less out-of-pocket cost, fewer claims, and automatic wealth-building—a redesign that aligns health with financial security.

 The Bottom Line

-Alternative therapies are not universally covered yet, but the trend is undeniably toward greater inclusion-especially for conditions where evidence supports non-pharmacological care.
-Employers should consider integrating these options into a broader health-to-wealth benefit system to maximize adoption and savings.
-Employees should always verify specifics with their HR team or carrier, but know that the system is evolving to value prevention over reaction.
+Alternative therapies aren't universally covered yet, but the trend is toward greater inclusion—especially where evidence backs non-pharmacological care.
+Employers should think about integrating these options into a broader health-to-wealth benefit system to boost adoption and save money.
+WellthCare makes this possible by operating within established federal tax and ERISA frameworks, backed by formal legal opinions, so employers can adopt with confidence.
+Employees?
+Check with your HR or carrier, but know the system is evolving to value prevention over reaction.